 Offline Reading on the Scribd App

 If you're on your mobile device with the Scribd App installed, you can select 'Download' to read titles offline.
-Just browse through the library per usual, select a title and then select either the button that states 'Save for Later'.
-Once you hit that, the option to 'Download' will appear.
-Select it and the book will be downloaded for offline reading.
+Just browse through the library per usual, select a title, and then select the Download option on the book's about page.

 After that, active internet connection or not, you'll be able to enjoy the book from beginning to end.
 You're welcome to store multiple titles at one time for all the offline reading you can handle!
 To find the list of all the titles you've downloaded for offline access, simply head over to your Saved titles, turn on the 'Downloaded' toggle, and find the titles you've stored any time of day.